Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 7990 should in theory be quite a bit superior to the GeForce GTX 285 1GB in general. (explain)
+Memory BandwidthThe Radeon HD 7990, in theory, should perform much faster than the GeForce GTX 285 1GB in general. (explain)

-Texel RateThe Radeon HD 7990 is much (more or less 369%) better at texture filtering than the GeForce GTX 285 1GB. (explain)
+Texel RateThe Radeon HD 7990 should be quite a bit (approximately 369%) faster with regards to AF than the GeForce GTX 285 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison